sidseal/project3/README.md

 ## Development
 ​
 This is a MERN application.
 We used ReactJS, Node and Express Web Server.
 The back end was created with MongoDB and Atlas.
 This application uses both GET and POST routes.
 This application involves authentication of users.
-NetFling was deployed using Heroku.
+AmorFlix was deployed using Heroku.
 ​
 ## Future Development
 ​